seonghwan7694/Udemy/Operating Systems from scratch - Part 1/Section 3. Operating System Concepts/README.md

   ☆ Shortest Job First Scheduling Algorithm (SJF) :  Shortest Job First (SJF) is an algorithm in which the process having the smallest execution time is chosen for the next execution.
   <br>
-  ☆ First Come First Serve scheduling algorithm : First Come, First Served (FCFS) is a type of scheduling algorithm used by operating systems and networks to efficiently and automatically execute queued tasks, processes and requests by the order of their arrival. (큐 비슷한 거..?)
+  ☆ First Come First Serve scheduling algorithm (FCFS) : First Come, First Served (FCFS) is a type of scheduling algorithm used by operating systems and networks to efficiently and automatically execute queued tasks, processes and requests by the order of their arrival. (큐 비슷한 거..?)